TheMrityunjayPathak/TheMrityunjayPathak/README.md

 Hello!
 My name is Mrityunjay Pathak.

-I'm a data scientist passionate about building real-world, end-to-end data solutions - from data analysis and dashboards to machine learning and deployment.
-I love creating projects that don't just stay in notebooks, but live on the internet - making them interactive, accessible and valuable for everyone.
+I'm a data scientist who enjoys building real-world, end-to-end systems from data collection to deployment.
+I love creating projects that don't just stay in notebooks, but are deployed online where people can actually use them.

 Some projects I've worked on :

 - AutoIQ : Car Price Prediction
-  - Built a car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
+  - Developed a car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
   - Deployed an interactive HTML/CSS/JS application on GitHub Pages that connects to the API, allowing users to get real-time price predictions.
 - Pickify : Movie Recommender System
   - Built a content-based movie recommender system using metadata from 5,000+ movies.
   - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a personalized user experience.
 - Dashly : Live Sales Dashboard
-  - Built a live Power BI dashboard connected to a Neon PostgreSQL database, containing 50,000+ sales records.
+  - Designed a live Power BI dashboard connected to a Neon PostgreSQL database, containing 50,000+ sales records.
-  - Developed an automated ETL pipeline using GitHub Actions to collect and ingest data daily, keeping the dashboard continuously updated with the latest insights.
+  - Engineered an automated ETL pipeline using GitHub Actions to collect and ingest data daily, keeping the dashboard continuously updated with the latest insights.

 Tools and Technologies I've worked with :